liuyxpp/liuyxpp.github.io/_posts/2020-04-04-scattering-3.md

 The `promote` method is provided by the Julia `Base`.
 It ensures the input `x,y,z` have same type which is required by the default constructor.

 The **chaining operator** `|>` is extremely useful to increase the readability of the code.
 The output of the left operand of `|>` will be sent to the right operand as its input arguments.
-We can chain as many as methods together.
+We can chain as many methods as possible together.

 ### Conversion
 A `Translation` instance is merely a three-component column vector.
 Thus it is sensible to convert any three-component column (or row) vector into a `Translation` instance.
 Julia provides a consistent way to deal with such situation.
 What we do is to provide additional `convert` method to the Julia `Base`: